Gliobastoma NOS (periventricular)

 The mass shows peripheral and heterogenous enhancement, and is hypointense on T1 weighted imaging.
 There is no diffusion restriction.
 Appearances suggest glioblastoma.

-There are two foci of rounded increased signal at the lateral aspect of the tumour.
+There are two foci of rounded increased signal at the lateral aspect of the tumor.

 The mass was surgically removed and the histopathology demonstrated a glioblastoma.